The Notice of Intent (NOI) should be completed by organised non-commercial groups conducting any overnight expeditions on any DEC tracks and trails.

 Note that for overnight stays at the Bibbulmun Track campsites, total group size should not exceed 17 persons (including leaders).

-DEC would also appreciate large groups (15 members or more) that are planning day walks to notify the Recreation and Trails Unit of their intentions.
-These however do not appear on the DEC Groups on Track webpage.
+DPAW would also appreciate large groups (15 members or more) that are planning day walks to notify the Recreation and Trails Unit of their intentions.
+These however do not appear on the DPAW Groups on Track webpage.

 The Bibbulmun Track Foundation lists the campsites being used for day walks as part of the Foundation's Calendar of Events as a courtesy to walkers.
 These appear in the relevant Section by Section guide.
 There may be other groups doing day walks on the Track at any given time which do not appear on this list.